 A lot of people wondered why the Predalien looked so radically different from the human-born aliens, whereas the dog alien from the third movie looked pretty much the same aside from some cosmetic differences.
-Then I realized that of course the Predalien looks so different from the ones that burst from earth-bound species, a Predator would have a DNA structure that's completely different then any creature from Earth.
-They evolved on two different planets and a human would share more of it's DNA with a dog then with a Predator.
+This makes sense when you consider that the DNA difference between a human and a dog would be much smaller than between a human and a life form from a completely different world.

 The events of Prometheus provide a plausible explanation for why Mother was able to decode some of the distress signal in Alien.

-A lot of the things that don't make sense about the Xenomorph make a lot of sense if you consider the possibility that they were designed as weapons- Hollywood Acid for blood: defence mechanism as well as the 'living battery' idea proposed in the comics.
-Ability to reproduce with almost any species: A perfect way of making more of then that demoralises the enemy in the process, as well as incorporating the abilities of other species in the Xenomorph's 'design'.
+A lot of the things that don't make sense about the Xenomorph make a lot of sense if you consider the possibility that they were designed as weapons- Hollywood Acid for blood: defense mechanism as well as the 'living battery' idea proposed in the comics.
+Ability to reproduce with almost any species: A perfect way of making more of them that demoralizes the enemy in the process, as well as incorporating the abilities of other species in the Xenomorph's 'design'.

 Aliens: Colonial Marines may seem like it's Retconing things when it explains that a Chestburster gestates inside a parasitic "mock-womb" that will kill the host even if the xenomorph embryo is removed, but this actually explains something: in every continuity, we almost never see facehugged victims ever be surgically cured; surely, sheer practicality would dictate that even for a Megacorp it's more profitable to surgically extract a grown Chestburster from a victim than allow it to deliver itself in the usual lethal manner, but nobody ever does so.
 Even the rare benevolent "xeno-farmers" use surgical clone-lumps (non-sentient masses of clone-grown human tissue and organs) and let the Chestburster grow and remove itself from them.